 DJI AirSense only issues warning messages on approaches by specific manned airplanes under special circumstances.
-Where a DJI aircraft is in proximity to a manned airplane, the DJI aircraft will take over control and avoid the airplane.
 Always fly the aircraft within your visual line of sight and be cautious at all times to ensure flight safety.
 Please be aware that DJI AirSense has the following limitations:

 - DJI AirSense can only receive messages sent by airplanes installed with an ADS-B Out device that is in compliance with 1090ES (RTCA DO-260) or UAT (RTCA DO-282) standards.
 DJI devices cannot receive broadcast messages from or display warnings on airplanes not equipped with properly functioning ADS-B Out devices. - If there is an obstacle between a manned aircraft and a DJI aircraft, DJI AirSense will not be able to receive ADS-B messages from the aircraft or send warnings to the user.
-Keenly observe your surroundings and fly with caution. - Warning prompts may be sent with delay if DJI AirSense experiences any interference from the surrounding environment.
-Keenly observe your surroundings and fly with caution. - Warning prompts may not be received if the DJI aircraft is unable to obtain information on its own location. - DJI AirSense cannot receive ADS-B messages from manned airplanes or send warnings to the user when it is disabled or misconfigured.
+Keenly observe your surroundings and fly with caution. - 3.
+Warning prompts may be sent with delay if DJI AirSense experiences any interference from the surrounding environment.
+Keenly observe your surroundings and fly with caution. - 4.
+Warning prompts may not be received if the DJI aircraft is unable to obtain information on its own location. - 5.
+DJI AirSense cannot receive ADS-B messages from manned airplanes or send warnings to the user when it is disabled or misconfigured.